This talisman set has sold.

 Your set will arrive with simple care instructions to keep the wood beautiful.
 I’ll also enclose a print up of this post about the set.

-I usually ship within three business days of purchase.
-These talismans can go quickly to whomever they are meant to serve.
+I ritually blessed all three amulets.
+Now they can flow to whomever they are meant to serve.